Russians in Estonia: 17th century to independent Estonia

 The beginning of continuous Russian settlement in what is now Estonia dates back to the late 17th century when several hundred Eastern Orthodox Old Believers, escaping religious persecution in the Tsardom of Russia, settled in areas then a part of the Kingdom of Sweden near the western coast of Lake Peipus.

 In the 18th century, Tsar Peter I of Russia conquered Estonia from Sweden during the Great Northern War (1700–1721), a second period of immigration from Russia followed.
-Although under the new rule, power in the region remained primarily in the hands of the local Baltic German nobility, but a limited number of administrative jobs was gradually taken over by Russians, who settled in Reval (Tallinn) and other major towns.
+Although under the new rule, power in the region remained primarily in the hands of the local Baltic German nobility, a limited number of administrative jobs were gradually taken over by Russians, who settled in Reval (Tallinn) and other major towns.

 A relatively larger number of ethnic Russian workers settled in Tallinn and Narva during the period of rapid industrial development at the end of the 19th century and the beginning of the 20th century.
 After World War I, the share of ethnic Russians in the population within the boundaries of newly independent Estonia was 7.3%.
-About half of these were indigenous ethnic Russians living in the Petseri (Pechory) district and east of Narva river ("Estonian Ingria"), in the two areas which had been added to Estonian territory according to the 1920 Peace Treaty of Tartu, but were transferred to the Russian SFSR in 1944.
+About half of these were ethnic Russians living in the Petseri (Pechory) district and east of the Narva river ("Estonian Ingria"), in the two areas which had been added to Estonian territory according to the 1920 Peace Treaty of Tartu, but were transferred to the Russian SFSR in 1944.

-In the aftermath of World War I Estonia became an independent country where ethnic Russians established Cultural Self-Governments according to the 1925 Estonian Law on Cultural Autonomy.
+In the aftermath of World War I Estonia became an independent country where ethnic Russians established Cultural Self-Government according to the 1925 Estonian Law on Cultural Autonomy.
 The state was tolerant of the Russian Eastern Orthodox church and became a home to many Russian émigrés after the 1917 Russian Revolution.